 Joe is a founder of Levin Ginsburg.
 For more than 40 years, Joe has served as legal counsel to domestic and international businesses in the areas of corporate law, mergers, and acquisitions, as well as risk analysis and dispute resolution.
 He has extensive experience in the negotiation and documentation of domestic and international transactions including financing, acquisition, divestiture, and mergers.
 Joe is also experienced and passionate about advising family owned and closely held businesses.
 He provides advice and counsel in continuity planning and wealth preservation strategies for businesses and their owners, and outside general counsel services as requested by his clients.

 Joe is a longstanding member of the Family Firm Institute (FFI).
-He continues to participate in an FFI peer study group of other professionals serving family and closely held businesses and has been invited to speak and write on the subject, including writing an award-winning article, and serves on the board of the Private Director’s Association and is a founding member.
-He also serves on the Board Governance Committee.
+He continues to participate in an FFI peer study group of other professionals serving family owned and closely held businesses and has been invited to speak and write on the subject, including writing an award-winning article.
+He also is a founding member and serves on the Board Governance Committee.

 DePaul University, J.D.
 1969